Todd Souza

-Todd Souza (born December 13, 1964) is an American semi-retired professional stock car racing driver who last competed part-time in the ARCA Menards Series West, driving the No. 3 Toyota for his own team, Central Coast Racing.
-He has also previously driven in what is now the NASCAR Xfinity Series, making two starts in 2007, and part-time in what is now the ARCA Menards Series East.
+Todd Souza (born December 13, 1964) is an American semi-retired professional stock car racing driver who currently competes part-time in the ARCA Menards Series West, driving the No. 13 Ford for his own team, Central Coast Racing.
+He has also previously driven in what is now the NASCAR O'Reilly Auto Parts Series, making two starts in 2007, and part-time in what is now the ARCA Menards Series East.